Michigan Early Childhood Budget Tracker (FY27)

 Economic Security

-Maintains funding for Prenatal and Infant Cash Support Program "Rx Kids" at $20 million
+Maintains funding for Prenatal and Infant Cash Support Program "Rx Kids" at $20 million.Concurs with ExecutiveHouse removes $20 million; eliminates Rx Kids funding.

 Workforce Supports

-Executive Recommendation: Total of $513.1 million for workforce development programs, registered apprenticeships, Rural Development Grants, and the Michigan Housing and Community Development Fund.As passed by the SenateAs passed by the HousePassed by the Legislature
+Executive RecommendationAs passed by the SenateAs passed by the HousePassed by the Legislature

-$25 million in continued one-time funding for Workforce Training and Development through Michigan Works!
-Agencies to support activities that may include job search and job skills training, job placement assistance and vocational rehabilitation services, as necessary.
+$25 million in new one-time funding for Workforce Training and Development through Michigan Works!
+Agencies in response to federal work requirements in H.R.1.
+Funds will support activities that may include job search and job skills training, job placement assistance and vocational rehabilitation services, as necessary.$15 million in new one-time funding for Workforce Training and Development through Michigan Works!
+Agencies.$15 million in new one-time funding for Workforce Training and Development through Michigan Works!
+Agencies.

 For a comparison, the FY26 Michigan Early Childhood Budget Tracker is available for your review.